-Requests for IT systems are developed into a Project Plan through the steps delineated by the ITS Project Documentation and Approval process.
+Requests for IT systems are developed into a Project Plan through the steps delineated by the Project Management Office.

 II.
 Initiation Phase

-Identify IT System Security Responsibilities based on the Security Roles and Responsibilites Policy.
+Identify IT System Security Responsibilities based on the Security Roles and Responsibilities Policy.

 Security roles and responsibilities are assigned: